While pool renovations can take some time, the results can change the entire look of your backyard.

 Some Points To Remember

-This section will discuss some factors that can alter your timeline or even add to your budget.
+This section will discuss factors that can alter your timeline or add to your budget.
 But if you will spend money on the pool, it is best to take a holistic approach and ensure all the issues are dealt with.
 So, keep these points in mind before beginning the process.

 1. Surprise Issues